FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 ## Configuration

 * Open `command_local.sample.ini` with a text editor
-* Update `CALLSIGN` Replace `REPLACEME` to match the callsign of the Faraday unit **as assigned** in proxy
+* Update `REPLACEME` from `CALLSIGN` to match the callsign of the Faraday unit **as assigned** in proxy
-* Update `NODEID` to match the callsign node ID of the Faraday unit **as assigned** in proxy
+* Update `REPLACEME` from `NODEID` to match the callsign node ID of the Faraday unit **as assigned** in proxy
 * Save the file as `command_local.ini`

 ## Tutorial Output Examples

 below is a screen-shot of the partial output of the tutorial script when run in a python interpreter (PyCharm).
-Be sure to look at the two LED's on Faraday as the script is running to observe them turing ON and OFF.
+Be sure to look at the two LED's on Faraday as the script is running to observe them turning ON and OFF.

 ![Example Tutorial Operation](Images/Output.png "Example Tutorial Operation")